 You can receive the credit for the nominal duration of your course.
 For most courses, this is 4 years.
 If you are following a part-time course at an HBO or a university, you will be allotted 1 additional year.

 How much can you borrow?

 You can borrow no more than the amount of tuition fees or programme fees you are due.
 For any amount over

 As of the study year 2018/2019 the statutory tuition fee for 1st-year students taking a Bachelor or Associate degree course, will be cut in half.
 Students starting a Teacher training course will get the discount on their first 2 years.
 As a non-Dutch student you may also be eligible for the reduced tuition fee.
 For more information go to rijksoverheid.nl.

 The lifelong learning credit is paid at the end of each month.
 Each month you will receive 1/12th of the amount of tuition fees or programme fees you are due that year.

 If you study at the Open Universiteit, the number of monthly payments is determined by dividing the amount of study credits (ECTS) per course (onderwijseenheid) by 5.
 For example, if you do a 15 ECTS course, you will receive the lifelong learning credit in 3 monthly payments.

 When you are no longer eligible for the lifelong learning credit, you will start repaying the following year.
 When exactly repayment starts, depends on the date you disenroll from your course.
 We will send you a notice beforehand.

 There is a 15 years period for paying back the loan, with interest.

 Interest starts being added to your loan the month after you get your first payment.
 The interest rate changes annually.
-In 2017 and 2018, the annual interest rate is 0%.
+In 2018, the annual interest rate is 0%.
 After your studies, the interest rate is fixed for periods of 5 years.